shakfu/cyfaust/README.md

 Early focus on stamping out memory leaks and resource cleanup bugs seems to have paid off as the intermittent segfaults which plagued early versions are now quite rare across the two supported platforms.

-While linux support has progressed well, the current challenge is to automate wheel building across supported platforms and architectures.
+While Linux support has progressed well, there are still some issues to resolve.

+Another current challenge is to automate wheel building across supported platforms and architectures.
 Despite the availabilty of infrastructure such as github actions and [cibuildwheel](https://github.com/pypa/cibuildwheel), this has proven to be more complex than anticipated.

 Current priorities are to: